savonet/book/workflow.md

 TODO: explain how to encode in mp3 and output both in a file and to Icecast without re-encoding

+TODO: multiple qualities, we can convert to mono with `mean`

 Testing and monitoring
 ----------------------